-The Department of Game and Inland Fisheries is committed to providing effective and high quality technology initiatives internally and externally.
+The Department of Game and Inland Fisheries (DGIF) is committed to providing effective and high quality technology initiatives internally and externally.
 DGIF constituents are increasingly tech savvy and expect to find many services online.
-The department's award winning license sales systems, game checking, and boat registration and titling sites are major online initiatives that reduce costs and increase exposure of agency services to the public.
+The department's new customer centric and integrated Go Outdoors Virginia and boat registration solution is a major online initiative that is expected to reduce costs and increase exposure to, and efficiencies of, agency services to the public.

 During calendar year 2014, DGIF upgraded its technology infrastructure to the most current platforms for servers and end user PCs.
 The relocation of the agency headquarters in April 2015 will provide additional opportunities to consolidate and virtualize services to increase efficiencies and reduce costs.
+In fiscal year 2017, the launch of Go Outdoors Virginia website and our new mobile app "Go Outdoors Va" are both providing a transformational IT/Business solution that enhances our ability to connect with our customers and integrate multiple data sets, previously supported by multiple vendors and disparate systems.